-Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney
+Unparalleled experience in breast fat grafting in Sydney

 If you are from interstate or overseas you can send an email enquire to determine if you are suitable for the procedure.
 Not everyone has enough body fat to achieve good results with breast fat grafting alone.
 You might be suitable for a combination of breast fat grafting in conjunction with breast implants.
 In certain cases of breast asymmetry or people without much body fat on their chest and breastbone area, breast fat grafting can enhance a breast augmentation procedure with implants.

 You can also book a skype consultation to determine if you are suitable to come to Sydney for the fat grafting procedure.
+You will need a face to face consultation prior to being able to book your surgery.

 Safe